lenra-io/docs/src/markdown/features/routes.md

 ```

 By using the `:id` parameter, the route `/books/:id` will match any route.
-The value for `:id` can be used in the view query like in the example above by prefixing the variable name by `@route.`.
+The value for `:id` can be used in the view query as you can see in the example above by prefixing the variable name by `@route.`.
 The `:id` parameter can also be fetched from inside of the view by doing as follows.

 - You have to specify to the view that you want to use context values.
 (In this example let's consider that the view is under the path /myView/:id)